A Tribute to Helgi Tomasson

 Between the years of 1985 and 2000, San Francisco Ballet delighted in several “firsts.”
 Within Tomasson’s first years with the Company, SF Ballet toured to Tokyo, Paris, and London for the first time, and experienced a renaissance in the public eye.
 The years also marked first Company commissions of choreographers William Forsythe, Mark Morris, Christopher Wheeldon, and Julia Adam, and the first of Tomasson’s many major new-works festivals.
 “I just felt there was no reason for us not to become not only a major national company but an international one,” Tomasson remarked in 1989.
 “And I think we have embarked upon that road.”

-When the new millennium began in 2000, Tomasson fueled his energy into creating lavish story ballets, touring, championing new works created on the Company’s home turf, and reaching new audiences via TV broadcasts.
+When the new millennium began, Tomasson fueled his energy into the creation of story ballets, touring the globe, commissioning works, and reaching new audiences via TV broadcasts.

 Join us as we reveal photo highlights from Tomasson’s 37 years at the helm of San Francisco Ballet.